nautobot/nautobot/nautobot/docs/user-guides/getting-started-nautobot-ui.md

 We are going to use the **Device Type** to achieve part of this goal.
 Using the **Device Type** will also provide repeatability because the **Device Type** object also serves as a template.
 This templating feature is demonstrated in this example.

 Device Types can serve as templates for Devices, and as such the two are very similar.
-Here is a screenshot shot of a Device Type:
+Here is a screenshot of a Device Type:

 ![](images/getting-started-nautobot-ui/21-device-type.png)

-Creating a Device Type is very similar to [creating a Device](#creating-a-device):
+Creating a Device Type is very similar to [creating a Device](#creating-a-device).

 To create a Device Type:
 1. Click on **Devices** in the top navigation menu